top of page

 A Bit About Me

 I’m a fourth-year Mechanical Engineering student at Cal Poly, San Luis Obispo, concentrating in Mechatronics with minors in Computer Science and Studio Art.
 My work lives at the intersection of engineering, storytelling, and accessibility, designing animatronics and immersive environments that blend technical precision with emotional impact.
+I am also currently working toward my ADA Coordinator certification, further strengthening my focus on inclusive design.

 After completing the Disney College Program at Walt Disney World, where I operated high-capacity attractions and studied themed entertainment leadership, I returned to Cal Poly to lead a full-scale animatronic build of DJ R-3X from Star Wars: Galaxy’s Edge.
 As Project Lead, I manage a multidisciplinary team through mechanical design, controls integration, fabrication, and testing.